sgmurphy/wordpress-plugins/profile-builder/readme.txt

 17. Edit or Add New User Role

 == Changelog ==
+= 3.10.9 =
+* Fix: A security issue regarding missing authorization when performing a 2FA settings change.
+Code was actually moved from the free version to paid.
+Thanks to Kodai Kubono from WordFence
+* Fix: A compatibility issue with the Solid Backups plugin
+* Fix: Notices coming from the Gutenberg Blocks Content Restriction functionality
+* Misc: Fix a notice appearing from the capitalize first and last names setting

 = 3.10.8 =
 * Fix: Security issue regarding the usermeta shortcode.
-Thanks to Alex Thomas from Wordfence
+Thanks to Francesco Carlucci
 * Fix: A case where Select2 was not working correctly
 * Fix: Issue with Restricted Words settings where you couldn't add new words in the input
 * Fix: Issue with Divi modules assets not loading